 Many regard Alves as the country’s first serial killer, and the last person to die by hanging, but this simply isn’t the case.
-A woman named Luisa de Jesus, who admitted to poisoning 28 children, is the first recorded serial killer in Portugal and was whipped, hanged, and burned in the streets of Lisbon for her crimes in 1772.
+A woman named Luisa de Jesus, who admitted to poisoning 28 children, is the first recorded serial killer in Portugal.
+She was whipped for her crimes, hanged, and burned in the streets of Lisbon in 1772.

 Still, what was it about Alves that compelled scientists to preserve his head in a glass jar?
 For the most part, it was all about trends and timing.